-The interesting thing about Star Wars being nominated was that it was the beginning of the success run of new directors like George, Steven Spielberg etc. Unlike past directors, they made their mark in the beginning with these hugely successful sc-fi and adventure films.
+The interesting thing about Star Wars being nominated was that it was the beginning of the success runs of new directors like George, Steven Spielberg etc. Unlike past directors, they made their mark in the beginning with hugely successful sc-fi and adventure films.
 As much as they changed film making in the 70’s, the Academy did not recognize these creations as being “serious” films.
 Star Wars, in spite of being nominated for everything, won just the technical awards like best special effects.
 This would continue into the eighties and nineties.
 George was nominated many times, but never won any of the major awards.
 Spielberg was also treated that way until he later made "serious" films like "Schindler's List" and "Saving Private Ryan".

 Back in Marin

 From the Medway house I could run with my buddies on the streets of Marin.
-Around this time I reconnected with my younger cousin Ned.
+Around this time however, I reconnected with my younger cousin Ned.
 He was the oldest child of my mother’s brother Ed.
 At this point he was in his late teens and quite an athlete.
 There had not been a lot of contract between our family and theirs.
 Ned and Whitney had endured Ed’s drunken rages.
 Growing up, I had always remembered Uncle Ed as a lot of fun.
 He was artistic and playful.
 The drinking apparently took over and he would fly into fits of anger we heard about later.
 Ned and Whitney’s mother also remarried to a SF surgeon that was also an abusive alcoholic.
 Really traumatic childhood for these two.

 By the time we reconnected, both of them, were seeking contact with other parts of the family they had been isolated from.
 Ned and I first bonded around running.
 He took me up on Mt Tamalpais and we ran trails.
 At first I was unsure.
 It required lots of concentration to stay upright.
 Tough to zone out like you could on the streets.

 This trail running however took us into the beauty of Marin county.
 Old growth redwoods, beautiful reservoirs and amazing meadows.
 Ned and I talked a lot in the early days about what I remembered about his childhood.
-When my mother joined the conversation she added more positive stories about their father from their childhood together.
-It began an expansion of our core family to include all the cousins etc. By the time my mother took her place as the solo surviving member of her generation, the family network was big.
+When my mother joined the conversation later she added more positive stories about their father from their childhood together.
+It began an expansion of our core family to include all the cousins etc. By the time my mother took her place as the solo surviving member of her generation, the family network was big and active.